Emmanuelxsx/DevOps-Project/README.md

 # These following Projects have been Implemented

-1. Linux Practice Project
+1. LINUX PRACTICE PROJECT
-2. Git Project
+2. GIT PROJECT
+3. AWS-LAMP-STACK IMPLEMENTATION